 - Tram 9

-Other useful tram routes is No.9.
+Another useful tram route is No.9.
 This tram runs across the city via Wenceslas Square and onto Lesser Town.

 - Historic tram 91

-Do not underestimate how close to the footpath the trams will be when they reach the stop.
+Please do not underestimate how close to the footpath the trams will be when they reach the stop.
 It’s safer to take a few steps back before the tram arrives, as wing mirrors could cause injury for taller people.
 In Metro, you should stay behind the dashed safety line on the floor about half a meter from the edge of the platform.
-On an escalator, it is customary to stand on the right side and walk up on the left side.
-When you use public transport in Prague, keep in mind that it is good etiquette to let elderly people, pregnant women or disabled people sit down.
+It is customary to stand on the right side and walk up on the left side on an escalator.
+When you use public transport in Prague, keep in mind that it is good etiquette to let older people, pregnant women or disabled people sit down.

 30-Minute Ticket 24 CZK